DannyMac180/memeGeneratorV1.0/README.md

 # memeGeneratorV1.0
 Udacity's iOS Nanodegree MemeGenerator 1.0

 This was the second project app for Udacity's iOS Nanodegree.
-It was meant to familiarize the students with the basics of using UIKit, implementing the UI components that are commonly present.
+It was meant to familiarize the students with the basics of using UIKit, implementing the UI components that are commonly present in iOS apps.

 What did I learn how to do?